plutooo/nx-btred/README.md

 5. Wait for it to pair.
 6. Enjoy!

+## ⚠️ Warning ⚠️
+YOU USE THIS AT YOUR OWN RISK.
+Not every headphone brand has been tested.
+There may be really loud noise.
+Be careful, start out with a low volume, and then increase, if you like.
+In case of any type of malfunction, the sound will stop immediately if you hit the power button.

 ## Limitations
 Due to a limitation of the audrec:u service, only games audio can be recorded (not the system applets).